Is your neck the cause of your shoulder injuries?

 You’ve heard the phrase before, “it’s all connected”.
+This phrase is certainly true for shoulder injuries.

 Our anatomy is complex and there is a vast amount of ligaments, nerves, bones and muscles that mould together like a perfect jig-saw.
 To function normally and without pain, all of these structures have to work in harmony to allow you to move and live your life.